 Yampa River Geology Trip 5 Days

 Dinosaur National Monument – the name alone conjures a host of images: dinosaur bones preserved in ancient rock walls, deep rivers that cut indecorously through dry desert canyons, ancient sea beds full of prehistoric fossils, frozen in time.
-Join licensed professional geologist and OARS guide Elliott Lips for an in-depth exploration of these wonders of the evolution of the Earth.
+Join OARS guide and geology expert, Zac Williams for an in-depth exploration of these wonders of the evolution of the Earth.

 Rafting through layers of time on the Yampa River